 Home for the Holidays: Fostering Care

-With a joyful confidence, David began the speech he had prepared, "Thank you all for your warm welcome, and, Chloe, your kind introduction was very generous.
+With a joyful confidence, David began the speech he had prepared.
+Leaning over the podium with a big smile he began, "Thank you all for your warm welcome, and, Chloe, your kind introduction was very generous.
 I appreciate that you have asked me to speak at your meeting tonight, and, by the way, this holiday meal was spectacular!

-"Some of you only know me from the business community, so you may not know that my history is why I’ve been asked to speak at this dinner tonight.
-I was a foster child, and to this day I do not know why.
+"Some of you only know me from the business community, so you may not know that my history is part of the reason I’ve been asked to speak at this dinner tonight.
+I was a foster child and to this day I do not know why.

 "I know very few details about my birth parents’ lives, but I know enough to realize that my life would have turned out very differently if it were not for my foster parents’ intervention in my life, as well as in my brother’s life.

 "Today, you all know me as a successful business man, but you probably don’t know that without the training and love that I received through foster care the chances of my having a successful life were negligible.
 My foster parents were wonderful people who shared their home, their family, and their faith with me.

 "I still remember the blessing of that first holiday season as part of a real family."
 Nostalgia filled his eyes as he continued, "Coffee wafted through the house in the mornings while everyone tromped around in their socks and PJs just enjoying each other.
 Everything was new and different in those early months together.

 "Dad and Mom told me right away that they wanted me to call them that.
 They intended to parent me, and my new brothers and sisters treated me just like one of their own from the beginning.